maziac/lagmeter/Readme.md

 # LagMeter

-**Note: This is still work in progress.
-I.e. not finished.
-Conclusions/SW/HW is not ready for public usage.
-Use only on your own risk.**

 The goal of this project is to build a HW/SW that allows for easy measurement of input (output) lag.

 The tested setup in my case is a self-made aracde cabinet which is based on a debian/Linux and an Intel NUC HW.
 But the LagMeter can also be used for other PC-like or even console-like setups.